 Mainmark | Christchurch Art Gallery foundation repair

-By Andrew Masterson Andrew is the Business Development Manager at Mainmark New Zealand.
-With 28 years’ experience in the New Zealand construction and civil engineering industry, he has intimate knowledge and broad experience with Jet Grout and JOG Computer Grouting.
+By Andrew Masterson Andrew was a Business Development Manager at Mainmark New Zealand.
+With 28 years’ experience in the New Zealand construction and civil engineering industry, he has intimate knowledge and broad experience with Jet Grout and JOG Grouting.